 Raw and other materials in inventories are not written-off below cost, if finished goods, in which they will be included, will be sold at cost or above.
-However, when decrease in price for raw materials indicates that cost of finished goods will exceed the net realisable value, raw materials are written-off to net realisable value.
+However, when decrease in price for raw materials indicates that cost of finished goods will exceed the net realisable value, raw materials are written-off value.